Sums of even powers of k-regulous functions: Sums of even powers of -regulous functions

-Main Theorem of this section, useful in providing some counterexamples, goes as follows: \begin{thm} Let $f$ be a $k$-regulous function on $\R^n$ which is homogeneous of degree $2kd$.
-If $f$ is a sum of $l$ $2d$th powers of $k$-regulous functions, then $f$ is a sum of $ l$ $2d$th powers of polynomials.
-In particular, $f$ is a polynomial.
+\begin{thm} Let $f$ be a $k$-regulous function on $\R^n$ which is homogeneous of degree $2kd$.
+If $f$ is a sum of $l$ $2d$-th powers of $k$-regulous functions, then $f$ is a sum of $ l$ $2d$-th powers of polynomials.
+In particular, $f$ is a polynomial. \end{thm}